stackorspend/sos/README.md

 - [ ] **Implement simple wrappers for send/receive onchain methods**

   Will be a very simple wrapper on the graphql mutations.
+Should be done after onchain-pending txns reconciliation is implemented.